aztfmod/documentation/website/docs/fundamentals/intro.md

 Finally since DevOps is building in teams, we want to unlock autonomy of teams yet delegating some functions (application teams will not re-invent the networking layers but build on it).
 It will mean the capability to read a state file to do rich composition but without the possibility to alter the state file from other teams.

-In CAF Terraform landing zones, separating the Terraform state files enables you to:
+In Azure Terraform SRE, separating the Terraform state files enables you to:

 - **Control blast radius**: if one configuration is deficient, it only impacts one landing zone and does not compromise the whole environment.
 - **Enforce standard configuration**: by using different Terraform state, you can compose a complex environment very fast.